Every driver on the road has the potential to cause a car accident, regardless of how safe of a driver they are.

 Employment Income as a Source of Compensation

-If you are being sued for a car accident but have no assets, your work income is in jeopardy of being garnished.
+If you are getting sued after car accident but have no assets, your work income is in jeopardy of being garnished.
 However, current federal laws exist that cap wage garnishments at 25% of the disposable income of the person facing garnishment.

 State laws may also provide protections of their own.
 For example, Massachusetts limits garnishment to 15%.
 Keep in mind that garnishment can continue well into the future and may continue until your entire judgment has been satisfied.

-If you are a homeowner and are being sued for a car accident but have no other assets, your home may be in danger.
+If you are a homeowner and getting sued after car accident but have no other assets, your home may be in danger.
 It all depends on the amount of equity you have built up in your residence.